Peter Pringle: Recording

 Pringle moved to Los Angeles in 1975, and released his self-titled debut album the following year.
 He then moved to Montreal in 1980, and continued to record pop songs in both English and French.
 He is a two-time Juno Award nominee for Most Promising Male Vocalist, at the Juno Awards of 1978 and the Juno Awards of 1982.

 In 1985, he participated in the recording of "Les Yeux de la faim", a French-language charity single for the 1983–85 famine in Ethiopia, alongside musicians such as René Simard, Nathalie Simard, André Gagnon, Yvon Deschamps, Gilles Vigneault, Nanette Workman and Patsy Gallant, and in 1986 he was one of the performers at Canada's first major benefit concert for HIV/AIDS, alongside Michel Louvain, Joe Bocan, Denny Christianson and Les Grands Ballets Canadiens.

 In 1986, he garnered a Genie Award nomination for Best Original Song for "Cold As Ice", a song he co wrote with Kevin Hunter, for the soundtrack to the film Toby McTeague; a minor controversy resulted when the song was mistakenly omitted from the first round of ballots sent out to Academy of Canadian Cinema and Television voters, forcing the Academy to send out replacement ballots.

 In this era, he was also a regular host of the Miss Teen Canada pageant, and hosted television variety specials for TVA.

 Since 2007 he has gained recognition online for performing ancient epics and poems on his Youtube channel.
 He uses a wide variety of instruments from the lyre to the hurdy-gurdy and performs many of these poems in their original ancient languages.
+His recording of the initial verses of the Epic of Gilgamesh, specifically Gilgamesh, Enkidu, and the Netherworld, has over 12 million views as of September 2025.